giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 I the above constructor we have not set deployer's reserve.
 By default this is interpreted as deployer's reserve is deployer's account.
 Deployer must therefore approve maker contract's router for outbound token transfer (see [approvals](../how-to-guides/approvals.md) for more details.)
 :::

 As in the example above, we need to create a way for the maker contract to post an offer.
-Here we will not follow the `IMakerLogic` interface (and therefore this contract will no longer be fully usable with the SDK) and use a custom way of posting two offers in the same transaction.
+Here we will not follow the `IMakerLogic` interface (and therefore this contract will no longer be fully usable with the SDK) and use a custom way of posting our two offers in the same transaction.

 ### Publishing amplified liquidity

 We already know some of the parameters of new offers beforehand, since we gave them in the constructor: we know the inbound and the outbound tokens of both offers.
 Besides this we don't want the %%offer owner|offer-owner%% to specify the gas price and gas requirement, but just use the standard implementations.

 If the gas price is left at zero, then Mangrove will use its own gas price.
-And for the gas requirement, we can use the function ´offerGasreq()´ which returns the default gas requirement for the contract plus the gas requirement for the router.
+And for the gas requirement, we can use the function `offerGasreq()` which returns the default gas requirement for the contract plus the gas requirement for the router.

 So we only have to provide the amount of `gives` which is the `BASE` token, and the amount of `STABLE1` and `STABLE2` (`wants1` & `wants2`) as well as the %%pivots|pivot-id%% for the to offers (`pivot1` & `pivot2`).
 As before, we only want the admin of the contract to able to post offers, so we keep the modifier `onlyAdmin`.